Board of Directors 2024-2025

 Toronto

-Rod is Chair of the Board and a member of the Nominating and Finance Committees.
+Nancy is a member of the Governance, Nominating, and Executive Committees.

 Treasurer: Paul Hazzard, CPA, CGA, MBA